 In addition to therapy offered on an individual basis, we offer parent training for parents wishing to gain skills necessary to guide children with anxiety and or positive discipline.
 Further, we offer couples and family therapy for the purpose of enhancing individual therapy by involving the couple or family system when useful and desired by clients.

 The CBT therapies we offer are referred to as “evidence-based” because researchers have found them to be effective for many people.

-CBT is referred to as “evidence-based” because researchers find it to be effective for many people.
-CBT is usually short term and can often work in 6-25 sessions; some clients come back for “booster sessions” every once in a while after they complete a course of therapy.
-Some of my clients stay in therapy for longer amounts of time, especially if they have a particularly severe and “sticky” symptoms and or if they get relief from their primary concerns but then find other issues they wish to work on.
+The various forms of CBT are usually short term and can often work in 6-25 sessions; some clients come back for “booster sessions” every once in a while after they complete a course of therapy.
+Some of clients stay in therapy for longer amounts of time, especially if they have a particularly severe and “sticky” symptoms and or if they get relief from their primary concerns but then find other issues they wish to work on.

 Researchers continue to refine CBT.
 Atlanta CBT’s Owner and Director, Dr. Leah Farrell-Carnahan, Ph.D., is a former clinical researcher, as are Dr. Julia Buch Wamstad, Psy.D., Dr. Christina Goodwin, Ph.D., Dr. Nathan Mascaro, Ph.D, ABPP, and Dr. M. Kathleen Holmes, Ph.D.
 All therapists at Atlanta CBT stay up-to-date on new treatment developments so you can get treatment that works.